We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - vitamin supplements

 Folate occurs naturally in many foods.
 Some foods contain more folate than others.
-According to the National Institutes of Health (NIH), the five foods with the highest folate levels are:
+According to the

 Dark green, leafy vegetables, fruits, nuts, seafood, eggs, dairy products, poultry, orange juice, and grains all contain folate.
 Eating a varied diet with different sources of folate will help a person maintain a good balance of nutrients.